 Easiest-to-Use Free Online Tax Software

-That said, TurboTax generally only offers free filing for federal tax returns.
-State returns are usually around $30 extra.
-However, the company often runs promotions and specials, where you can use Absolute Zero (TurboTax’s free option) that’s free for both federal and state returns.
-TurboTax, like TaxAct, offers Form 1040EZ and Form 1040A.
+State returns for TurboTax are usually $40 extra.
+However, the company sometimes runs promotions and specials, where you can use TurboTax’s free option for both federal and state returns.

 TurboTax offers maximum refund guarantees (as does TaxSlayer) and a mobile app for free users as well as premium.

 If you need more forms than the two available or have a more complex filing situation, you’ll have to pay for TurboTax’s deluxe or premier version.
-These options will set you back around $40 to $80, which is on the high end of the scale.
+These options will set you back around $80 (Deluxe: $40 federal/$40 state) to $110 (Premier: $70 federal/$40 state), which is on the high end of the scale.

 Best for Over-the-Phone Support